mjclemente/sendgrid.cfc/README.md

 Convenience method for setting both `text/html` and `text/plain` at the same time.
 You can either pass in the HTML content as the message argument, and both will be set from it (using an internal method to strip the HTML for the plain text version), or you can call the method without an argument, after having set the HTML, and that will be used.
 ### `header( any header, any value )`
 Adds a single header to the global message.
 This can be overridden by a personalized header.
 You can set a header by providing the header and value, or by passing in a struct with a key/value pair for the name and value of the header.
+### `categories( required any categories )`
+Sets the category array for the message.
+If categories are already set, this overwrites them.
+The argument can be passed in as an array or comma separated list.
+Lists will be converted to arrays
+### `addCategory( required string category )`
+Appends a single category to the message category array
 ### `to( required any email )`
 Adds a **new** personalization envelope, with only the specified email address.
 The personalization can then be further customized with later commands.
 I found personalizations a little tricky.
 You can [read more here](https://sendgrid.com/docs/Classroom/Send/v3_Mail_Send/personalizations.html).
 ### `addTo( required any email )`